|

 a fence.
 Follow directions provided, and read the product's label, and you too will know how to seal a deck.

-This applies to all types of sealers and stains, including Sikkens products and IPE oil. - Keep in mind that all lumber
+This applies to all types of sealers and stains, including Sikkens products and IPE oil.
+Keep in mind that all lumber

 is different - the more tightly packed the pores are, the less sealer you will need.
+Transparent colors may look

 different on new lumber VS old lumber - sample testing in an inconspicuous area is always a good idea.
+Although you

 might be tempted to apply a second coat, make sure you follow the manufacturers directions - it's a fine line; If you don't